-Each Party shall comply with the Patent Cooperation Treaty, done at Washington on 19 June 1970, as amended on 28 September 1979 and last modified on 3 October 2001, and the Patent Law Treaty, adopted in Geneva on 1 June 2000.
+Each Party shall comply with the Patent Cooperation Treaty, done at Washington on 19 June 1970, as amended on 28 September 1979 and last modified on 3 October 2001, shall make all reasonable efforts to comply with the Patent Law Treaty, adopted in Geneva on 1 June 2000 and [placeholder for European Patent Convention].

-[placeholder: Commission may propose text on general patent provisions]
+[Placeholder for general patent provisions]

-Patents and public health
+Patents and Public Health

-- 1. The Parties recognise the importance of the Declaration on the TRIPS Agreement and Public Health, adopted in Doha on 14 November 2001 by the Ministerial Conference of the WTO (hereinafter referred to as the "Doha Declaration").
-In interpreting and implementing the rights and obligations under this article, the Parties shall ensure consistency with the Doha Declaration. - 2.
-The Parties shall contribute to the implementation and respect the decision of the WTO General Council of 30 August 2003 on implementation of paragraph 6 of the Doha Declaration, as well as the Protocol amending the TRIPS Agreement of 6 December 2005.
+- 1. The Parties recognise the importance of the Declaration on the TRIPS Agreement and Public Health, adopted in Doha on 14 November 2001 by the Ministerial Conference of the WTO (hereinafter referred to as "Doha Declaration").
+In interpreting and implementing the rights and obligations under this Sub-Section, the Parties shall ensure consistency with the Doha Declaration. - 2.
+The Parties shall contribute to the implementation and respect the decision of the WTO General Council of 30 August 2003 on implementation of paragraph 6 of the Doha Declaration as well as the Protocol of 6 December 2005 amending the TRIPS Agreement.

-Extension of the period of protection conferred by a patent on medicinal products5
+Extension of the Period of Protection Conferred by a Patent on Medicinal Products

-- 1. The Parties recognise that medicinal products protected by a patent on their respective territory may be subject to an administrative authorisation procedure before being put on their market.
+- 1. The Parties recognise that medicinal products protected by a patent in their respective territory may be subject to an administrative authorisation procedure before being put on their market.
 They recognise that the period that elapses between the filing of the application for a patent and the first authorisation to place the product on their respective market, as defined for that purpose by the relevant legislation, may shorten the period of effective protection under the patent. - 2.
-Each Party shall provide for a further period of protection for a medicinal product which is protected by a patent and which has been subject to an administrative authorisation procedure, that period being equal to the period referred to in the second sentence of paragraph 1, reduced by a period of [...] years. - 3.
-Notwithstanding paragraph 2, the duration of the further period of protection may not exceed [...] years.
+Each Party shall provide for a further period of protection for a medicinal product which is protected by a patent and which has been subject to an administrative authorisation